rysmail/hello-world/README.md

 # hello-world
 my first repository

-this is all new to me and foriegn.
+this is all new and interesting so far.